Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Reduction of Byzantine to Equivocating Behaviour

-\begin{theorem}[\coqref{VLSM.Core.ByzantineTraces.LimitedByzantineTraces}{msg_dep_validator_limited_non_byzantine_traces_are_limited_non_equivocating}] Under the \fullNode, if all components are validators for the $t$-limited message-equivocation model, $\mathcal{V}_{m\_\Eqv}^{<t}$, then the possible behaviours of the non-faulty components are the same under $t$-limited Byzantine behaviour as under $t$-limited equivocation behaviour. \end{theorem}
+\begin{theorem}[\coqref{VLSM.Core.ByzantineTraces.LimitedByzantineTraces}{msg_dep_validator_limited_non_equivocating_byzantine_traces_are_limited_non_equivocating}] If all components are validators for the $t$-limited message equivocation model $\mathcal{V}_{m\_\Eqv}^{<t}$, then the possible behaviors of the non-equivocating components are the same under $t$-limited Byzantine behaviour as under $t$-limited equivocation behavior. \end{theorem}